microsoft/PowerShellGetReal/AD-PowerShell-Lab/Labs/Module5.md

 ## Constrained Language Mode

 In this final section lets take a look at some of the capabilities of constrained language mode.
-It is worth pausing here to recognize the contrained language mode is designed to work with application whitelisting versus working in conjunction with JIT and JEA.
+It is worth pausing here to recognize that the contrained language mode is designed to work with application whitelisting versus working in conjunction with JIT and JEA.

 1. Open a PowerShell session and view the current language mode